 is an accomplished educator and runner that brings a wealth of experience to the RRCA coaching program.
 He is the Communications Mentor for the top-ranked McGuire Center for Entrepreneurship at the University of Arizona, where he has twice received Teacher of the Year honors.
 Additionally, he has co-authored two continuing education courses on how to coach runners, and he has written running-based articles that have been published in Running Times, Runners World and the New York Times.
 Randy is the current RRCA State Representative for Arizona and is the immediate past president of the Southern Arizona Roadrunners.
 A former 2:19 marathoner who competed in the 1996 U.S. Olympic Marathon Trials, Randy has a long history of coaching runners, including as the Program Director for Craftsbury Running Camps, the Arizona Coach for Team in Training, and The Workout Group in Tucson, Arizona.
 A graduate of Wesleyan University (CT), Randy credits his fellow Wesleyan alumni as inspiring him.
 Randy Accetta, Ph.D. has been hired as the Director of Coaching Education, tasked with updating and expanding the RRCA Coaching Certification program.
 Please refer to the coaching information pages about instructions for scheduling courses.

-is a Coaching Certification Instructor for the RRCA’s Coaching Certification program. has been active in the sport of running for over 40 years.
-He served on the RRCA Board of Directors from 1987 to 1990 as Treasurer and again from 2004 to 2008 as Eastern Region Director.
-He was also on the Kids Run the Nation Grant Selection Committee in 2007 and was given a special President’s Award for Service in 1991 and again in 2006.
-He was a founding member of the Frederick Steeplechasers Running Club while still in college.
-He was their club president from 2000-2003.
-Brent is an RRCA Certified Coach and holds USATF Level I & Level II coaching certifications.
-For the last eight years, he has coached the Frederick Striders Youth Track & Field Club.
-Ten years ago, he launched the Hood College Cross Country program followed by the Track & Field team.
-He has been recognized as a Maryland AAU Track Outstanding Coach in 2004 and as the Hood College Coach of the Year in 2005.
-Brent holds an MBA and served as Finance Administrator to seven different members of the United States House of Representatives where he has worked for over 30 years.
+Brent Ayer is an Instructor for the RRCA’s Coaching Certification program.
+He has been active in the sport of running for over 50 years.
+He served on the RRCA Board of Directors from 1987 to 1990, again from 2004 to 2008, and was elected RRCA President from 2009 to 2012.
+Ayer was given a special President’s Award for Service in 1991 and again in 2006.
+He was a founding member of the Frederick Steeplechasers Running Club while still in college and club president from 2000-2003.
+Brent holds USATF Level I & Level II and USTFCCCA coaching certifications.
+He coached the Frederick Striders Youth Track & Field Club for 12 years.
+In 2003, he launched the Hood College Cross Country program followed by the Track & Field team and coached them for 13 years.
+He has been recognized as Maryland AAU Outstanding Track Coach and as the Hood College Coach of the Year.
+Brent has been selected to the Hood College, Frederick Community College and Frederick County (the Alvin G. Quinn Memorial) Athletic Halls of Fame.
+Brent holds an MBA and worked for over 30 years with several different Members of the United States House of Representatives.
+He and his wife Mary Catherine reside in Frederick, Maryland.
+They have three adult children.

 Bobby Gessler, MD, FACS